AElfProject/AElf/docs-sphinx/getting-started/development-environment/node/single-macos.md

 AElf [Info]: Address             : 21qciGwcaowwBttKMjMk86AW6WajhcodSHytY1vCyZb7p*****
 ```

 You will then be asked whether you want the account data stored as a json file.
-Enter `y` to confirm and the file will be stored locally.
+Enter `y` to confirm and the file will be stored in `/Users/{username}/.local/share/aelf/keys/`.

 Please make sure you remember the account data or the json file's location.

-You will be required to set a password (referred to as * here):
+You will be required to set a password (referred to as \* here):

 ```Bash
 Enter a password: ********
 Confirm password: ********
 ```

-For the sake of convenience, you are encouraged to keep this cmd or PowerShell on the account info interface and open another cmd or PowerShell to continue the following.
+For the sake of convenience, you are encouraged to keep this Terminal on the account info interface and open another Terminal to continue the following.

 ## Run a Single Node